Sandflies in New Zealand: the Milford menace and what you can do about them

 4. My anti-sandfly routine

-5. Best ways to heal bites
+5. Best ways to heal sandfly bites

 Sandflies clustered around fingers touching a white wall in Milford Sound